pip-services/pip-services-docs/content/en/net/commons/reflect/recursive_object_writer.md

 #### CopyProperties
-Copies the content of one object to another object by recursively reading all properties from source object and then recursively writing them to the destination object.
+Copies the content of one object to another object by recursively reading all properties from a source object and then recursively writing them to the destination object.

 > `public static` void CopyProperties(object dest, object src)